m-romanowski/e-commerce-poc/README.md

 ### Used architecture

 I decided to propose solution based on microservices architecture.
 We can independently scale our services depending on the traffic.
-Services are designed using `Database per service` pattern.
+Services are designed using `Database per service` pattern, `CQRS` with `Event Sourcing` for the read models and
+`Transactional outbox` for events propagation - one transaction between our business (command) logic and events storage.

 ### Proposed solution